-The good news is that Discover release its 2022 cash back calendar all at once, and you can already spot Target, PayPal, Amazon.com and digital wallets as the categories you can earn your 5% cash back on for Apple products.
+The bonus categories featured in the Discover cash back calendar are released on a quarterly basis, but based on previous years (such as in 2022) Target, PayPal, Amazon.com and digital wallets are the common categories you can earn 5% cash back on your Apple products.
 Target and Amazon.com both sell Apple items, Apple.com accepts PayPal as a payment option and digital wallets allow you use Apple Pay.
 For a sign-up bonus, Discover will also match all the cash back you earn in your first year.
 If you max out your rewards in the next three quarters of 2022 and apply the sign-up bonus, you’ll gain $450 in cash back.

 - No annual fee

 - Cashback Match at the end of first year